CNG System Simulation

 Compressed natural gas (CNG) is a promising alternative to conventional liquid fuels due to several advantages.
 The improvement of a CNG-powered engine requires a direct injection system.
 A time-efficient simulation of the system is essential for a successful engine design.
-In cooperation with the Ford Motor Company such a simulation model is being developed and validated at ifas.
+In cooperation with the Ford Motor Company such a simulation model was developed and validated at ifas.

 The calculation of the direct injection system of a gas engine requires a high temporal resolution, as the time scales of the fuel injection and combustion processes are within a few milliseconds and below.
 CFD (Computational Fluid Dynamics) software offers one possibility to simulate such systems.
 The high accuracy of these software packages is connected with an enormous computing time expenditure.
 For example, a completely transient three-dimensional simulation of one millisecond for a geometric length of only a few centimeters requires a computing time of one week.

-Picture of a T-Piece
+Image of a T-Piece

 The figure below shows the pressure curve within a T-piece.
 Since a T-piece cannot be represented one-dimensionally, a two-dimensional modelling must be used here.
 Furthermore, the two-dimensional calculation area must be coupled with the one-dimensional calculation area.